rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 4. The party probably meets at a tavern named The Bleeding Heart
 ---
 The Bleeding Heart
-A small log rancher next to a Helix with a sign of a cartoon heart impaled by a couple slug like creatures (Bluefly).
+A small three story log rancher with high rooves and stained glass windows.
+The Foundation of the building look burned, it is next to a Helix with a sign of a cartoon heart impaled by a couple slug like creatures (Bluefly).
 There is a stable in near proximity to the barn and Tavern with the sign on it.
 Inside you can see a few tables a large smokeless green fire.
 A few rooms are available for rent in the upstairs of the structure.

 Owners:
 <span style="color:#00b050">Hector Scipio</span> - Posh English - A dashing red tiefling with a pleasing personality.
 His necklace looks very valuable
-Heidi Vashion - Vague Spanish - Pale matronly elf seems to be a past adventurer of some sort Drek - Simple English - the Heart's bouncer and quartermaster.
+Heidi Vashon - Vague Spanish - Pale matronly elf seems to be a past adventurer of some sort Drek - Simple English - the Heart's bouncer and quartermaster.
-Violet - Peasent English -
+Violet - Peasant English - A normal looking human woman, the tavern's manager and main server.

 *Helix: Local foliage made up out of Juice Veins, they take the shape of a complex 10+ foot tall blue helix.*